El Pas de la Casa: Ski resort

 The ski resort of Pas de la Casa sits below the pass on the side closest to France, and below the Pic d'Envalira (2827 m).
 Its first ski lift was opened in 1957 and it now has 31 lifts, 100 km of pistes and 6.26 km2 of skiable terrain.
 The highest skiable point is 2640 m.
 Its popularity has grown with the burgeoning ski and snowboard industry in the principality: it is the highest resort in Andorra, has the best snow record, and is the easiest to get to from the Barcelona and Toulouse airports.
 Consequently, it attracts a large number of British and Irish winter sports enthusiasts, as well as French and Spanish ones.
 It is also favoured for its southern latitude and duty-free status, which for many overcome the drawbacks of the long airport transfer times.

 The nightlife is particularly youth-oriented, and a prevalence of red pistes perhaps makes the skiing more suited to intermediates than beginners or the most advanced.

 A recent lift link to Soldeu via Grau Roig has created a linked skiing area ranging over almost 10% of Andorra's land area, though not all is skiable.

-A bus from Toulouse Airport, Toulouse-Matabiau station and Barcelona Airport runs twice per day and can be booked online.
-Skis and snowboards can be transported on the bus.
-Toulouse Airport Transfers are also available.
+The nearest airports to El Pas de la Casa are Andorra–La Seu d'Urgell Airport, located 53 km south west, Toulouse–Blagnac Airport, located 170 km north and Josep Tarradellas Barcelona–El Prat Airport, located 198 km south east of the town.